islam-md-didarul/mechanical-cfd-ai-research-hub/README.md

 This repository organizes independent open-source resources into coherent pathways for:

-- computational fluid dynamics, numerical methods, and production solvers;
+- computational fluid dynamics, numerical methods and respective solvers;
-- mechanical, aerospace, turbomachinery, and multiphase engineering;
+- mechanical, aerospace, turbomachinery and multiphase engineering;
 - medical-image-based CFD and patient-specific simulation;
 - experimental flow analysis using PIV and image processing;
-- Dynamic Mode Decomposition, Koopman methods, and reduced-order modeling;
+- Dynamic Mode Decomposition, Koopman methods and reduced-order modeling;
-- PINNs, neural operators, differentiable physics, and scientific machine learning;
+- PINNs, neural operators, differentiable physics and scientific machine learning;
-- surrogate modeling, engineering optimization, verification, and validation;
+- surrogate modeling, engineering optimization verification, and validation;
-- scientific writing, presentation, and reproducible research communication.
+- scientific writing, presentation and reproducible research communication.

 > [!NOTE]
 > This is a navigation and explanation hub.
 It links to independent upstream repositories rather than copying their source code.
 Every external project remains governed by its own license.